SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 ## Designing sgRNA-insert pairs
-The design of sgRNA-insert pairs can be performed using the CRISPRFlow web application or the original python scripts.
+The design of sgRNA-insert pairs can be performed using the CRISPRFlow web application or the original Python scripts.
 The web appliation is more user firendly, as no prior bioinformatic knowledge and installations are neccessary.
 You can find the web apllication *here*.
-All instruction on how to use the individual tabs and functions can be fount on the website.
+All instruction on how to use the individual tabs and functions can be found on the website.

-## Functions of the web application
+### Overview of the functions in the web application

 | Feature                                             | Input|
 |-----------------------------------------------------| --------|